ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

   Basic functionality should be restored by the end of the day.

 * Update Aug 7th: Maintenance is still ongoing.
 Currently, we are redeploying computer nodes and other services.
-  User log in is restricted until central data storage system has been re-mounted.
+  User log in is restricted until the central data storage system has been re-mounted.

 * Update Aug 8th: SSH login has been restored.
 Users can access their data and perform light work on the head nodes until access to a larger number of compute nodes has been restored.
 In addition, web-based file sharing and JupyterHub are available again.